OlgaOlgar47/event-registration-wizard/README.md

 - Result Page:
-  Displays a table with all data user put and have buuton start over if something is wrong if all is good, submits the form data to the REST API at http://localhost:3001.
+  Displays a table with all data user put and have buuton start over if something is wrong if all is good, submits the form data to the REST API at http://localhost:3001 ('https://jsonplaceholder.typicode.com/posts': to visually represent succesfull server respond).

 - Success:
   showing succes alert and confetti